 - Clear cell tumors.

-Within each classification, subtypes include benign tumors, tumors with low malignant potential or borderline tumors, and adenocarcinomas.
+There are subtypes within each tumor type.
+The subtypes include benign tumors, tumors with low malignant potential or borderline tumors, and adenocarcinomas.
 Most ovarian tumors in the pediatric age range are benign and borderline, with rare malignant lesions in adolescence.
 Studies have reported the following:

-- In the Italian prospective multicenter study of rare tumors (TREP project), of the 16 patients identified over 14 years, 8 patients had benign tumors (7 mucinous cystadenoma and 1 serous cystadenoma) and 8 patients had borderline tumors (2 serous and 6 mucinous).[Level of evidence: 3iA] No malignant tumors were identified.
-High levels of cancer antigen (CA)-125 were detected in 6 of 15 patients.
+- In the Italian prospective multicenter study of rare tumors (TREP project), 16 patients were identified during a 14-year period.
+Eight patients had benign tumors (seven mucinous cystadenoma and one serous cystadenoma), and eight patients had borderline tumors (two serous and six mucinous).[Level of evidence: 3iA] No malignant tumors were identified.
+High levels of cancer antigen 125 were detected in 6 of 15 patients.

 - In another series of 19 patients younger than 21 years with epithelial ovarian neoplasms, the average age at diagnosis was 19.7 years.
 Dysmenorrhea and abdominal pain were the most common presenting symptoms.
-Low malignant potential or well-differentiated tumors were diagnosed in 84% of patients, 79% of the patients had stage I disease with a 100% survival rate, and only those who had small cell anaplastic carcinomas died.[Level of evidence: 3iiiA]
+Low malignant potential or well-differentiated tumors were diagnosed in 84% of patients.
+Seventy-nine percent of the patients had stage I disease, with a 100% survival rate.
+Only patients who had small cell anaplastic carcinomas died.[Level of evidence: 3iiiA]

 Treatment of Childhood Epithelial Ovarian Neoplasia

-Treatment options for childhood epithelial ovarian neoplasia include the following:
+Treatment options for nonmalignant childhood epithelial ovarian neoplasia include the following:

 - Surgery alone.